getty-zig/getty.so/docs/user-guide/tutorial/serializers.md

     you can pass in `null` for these parameters.

-6.  `Map`, `Seq`, and `Structure` are types that implement Getty's aggregate serialization interfaces.
+6.  `Map`, `Seq`, and `Structure` are optional types that implement Getty's aggregate serialization interfaces.

     The aggregate serialization interfaces are
     [`getty.ser.Map`](https://docs.getty.so/#root;ser.Map),